matgla/Yasld/Readme.md

 This project is Work In Progress.
 It works for some examples, but may fail in real usage.

+Currently only part of dynamic loader is implemented.
+Dynamic linking is not working yet.

 # About

 ```yasld``` implements dynamic linker and loader for ARM Cortex-M microcontrollers.